We treat everyone with whom we work with respect and our staff expect the same in return. We do not tolerate violence or verbal abuse.

 Tel: 0131 524 0160

-Email: firstname.lastname@example.org(this will open in a new window) or to a direct email address of individuals concerned at Scottish Book Trust.
+Email: email@example.com to a direct email address of individuals concerned at Scottish Book Trust.

 Whoever takes your telephone call or receives your message or correspondence will attempt to resolve the issue for you, or pass your complaint to the appropriate person at SBT.